openbmc/phosphor-state-manager/README.md

     and their service files implementing a
     "ConditionPathExists=!/run/openbmc/host@0-request"

-The host@0-on file is removed when the host is stopped.
+The host@0-on file is removed once the obmc-host-start@0.target and obmc-host-startmin@0.target become active (i.e. all service have been successfully started which are wanted or required by these targets).

 ## Building the Code
 ```